Katzenbach v. McClung: Decision

 McClung argued that the Civil Rights Act was unconstitutional, at least as applied to a small, private business such as his.
-McClung further argued that the amount of food purchased by Ollie's that actually crossed state lines (about half of the food at Ollie's) was so minuscule that Ollie's effectively had no effect on interstate commerce (although McClung admitted that a significant amount of Ollie's business was to interstate travelers).
+McClung further argued that the amount of food purchased by Ollie's that actually crossed state lines was so minuscule that Ollie's effectively had no effect on interstate commerce.
+The customers at Ollie's were considered "regulars," and the McClungs recognized most of them by name or by face.
+Based on their lack of advertising and the location of the restaurant, they did not believe they served any interstate customers.
+In fact, Hugo Black's wife, Elizabeth S. Black, confirmed, "Nobody is a stranger in that place."
 Consequently, McClung argued that Congress had no power to regulate Ollie's Barbecue under the Commerce Clause.

 The court ruled unanimously that the Civil Rights Act is constitutional and that it was properly applied against Ollie's Barbecue.

 Justice Clark wrote the majority opinion, with concurrences by Justices Black, Douglas, and Goldberg.
 In section 2 of the opinion, the Court agreed with McClung that Ollie's itself had virtually no effect on interstate commerce.
 In section 4 of the opinion, the Court held that racial discrimination in restaurants had a significant impact on interstate commerce and so Congress has the power to regulate this conduct under the Commerce Clause.
 The Court's conclusion was based on extensive Congressional hearings on the issue.
 The Court cited testimony that African Americans spent significantly less time in areas with racially segregated restaurants and that segregation imposed an artificial restriction on the flow of merchandise by discouraging African Americans from making purchases in segregated establishments.
 The Court gave the greatest weight to evidence that segregation in restaurants had a "direct and highly restrictive effect upon interstate travel by Negroes."

 In Section 5 of the decision, the Court affirmed previous decisions that Congress has the authority to regulate local intrastate activities if the activities significantly affect interstate commerce in the aggregate, citing United States v.
 Wrightwood Dairy Co., Wickard v.
 Filburn, Gibbons v.
 Ogden, and United States v.
 Darby Lumber Co.

 The appellees objected to Congress' approach in determining what affects commerce, the court held, “Where we find that the legislators, in light of the facts and testimony before them, have a rational basis for finding a chosen regulatory scheme necessary to the protection of commerce, our investigation is at an end.”